-4. Ngā Whakaaro Kaikini - Critical Thinking
+4. Ngā whakaaro kaikini Critical thinking

-Critical thinking

-- 4.1 Apply contemporary scientific knowledge to oral health practice appropriately. - 4.2 Critically evaluate published clinical, scientific, Matāuranga Māori and health related research; and integrate this information, where appropriate, into their practice. - 4.3 Understand and apply the principles of good rangahau and research practice.
-This includes scientific method, critical evaluation and referenced tohungatanga of research, evidence or information. - 4.4 Recognise and evaluate the impact of new techniques, materials, and technologies in clinical practice. - 4.5 Recognise and evaluate the impact of Matāuranga Māori and research on Māori oral health outcomes and equity, and how to use this information to improve hauora Māori and equity. - 4.6 Critically reflect on their individual knowledge and skills throughout their professional career, to inform their ongoing professional development or identify their own limitations and how that may impact on their current practice.
+Critical thinking A der ntal therapist will be able to: 4.1 Apply contemporary scientific knowledge to oral health practice appropriately.
+4.2 Critically evaluate published clinical, scientific, Matāuranga Māori and health related research; and integrate this information, where appropriate, into their practice.
+4.3 Understand and apply the principles of good rangahau and research practice.
+This includes scientific method, critical evaluation and referenced tohungatanga of research, evidence or information.
+4.4 Recognise and evaluate the impact of new techniques, materials, and technologies in clinical practice.
+4.5 Recognise and evaluate the impact of Matāuranga Māori and research on Māori oral health outcomes and equity, and how to use this information to improve hauora Māori and equity.
+4.6 Critically reflect on their individual knowledge and skills throughout their professional career, to inform their ongoing professional development or identify their own limitations and how that may impact on their current practice.

-5. Möhiotanga Pūtaiao me te Haumaru - Scientific and Clinical Knowledge
+5. Mōhiotanga pūtaiao me te haumaru Scientific and clinical knowledge